-If you’ve read any kind of self-improvement literature in your life, you’ve undoubtedly been told to meditate on numerous occasions.
+If you’ve read any kind of personal-improvement literature in your life, you’ve no doubt been told to meditate on many occasions.
 The benefits are many; improved concentration, better health, and an increased ability to deal with stress, are just some of these.
-So, it sounded good in theory, but the idea of meditation may have conjured up visions of sitting in the lotus position while singing “OHM”, which seemed really difficult and maybe just a little bit weird.
+So, it sounded good in theory, but the idea of meditation may have conjured up visions of sitting in the lotus position while singing “OHM”, which seemed really hard and maybe just a little bit weird.

-Aside from the already mentioned benefits, meditation is the simplest and easiest way there is to raise your vibration.
+Aside from the already mentioned benefits, meditation is the least complicated and easiest way there is to raise your vibration.
 When you meditate, you stop thinking, and therefore, stop thinking those thoughts that are limiting you.
 This allows your vibration to rise naturally.
-In terms of the Law of Attraction, the higher your vibration and the less limiting thoughts you have, the faster and more easily you’ll manifest what you want.
+In terms of the Law of Attraction, the higher your vibration and the less limiting thoughts you have, the more rapidly and easily you’ll manifest what you want.

-But meditation doesn’t have to be difficult or make you feel uncomfortable.
-In fact, when done correctly, it should be the exact opposite of those – easy and really pleasant.
+But meditation doesn’t have to be hard or cause you discomfort.
+In fact, when done correctly, it should be the exact opposite of those – effortless and really pleasant.

 - Find a comfortable position.
 There’s no right or wrong here; whatever is comfortable for you will work.
 You can sit in a chair, on the floor, or even lie down.
-As long as you don’t fall asleep, you’re good.
+As long as you don’t fall asleep, you’re doing fine.

 - Close your eyes and breathe deeply.
 Focus on breathing into your stomach instead of your chest.
 Take long slow breaths in and out through your nose.